 You can also use Compose to deploy to a remote Docker Engine.
 A typical case is to deploy to a single Docker host instance (like a production VM or server provisioned with Docker Machine).
-But it could also be an entire Docker Swarm cluster, because clusters are also compatible with the docker-compose.yml files.

-If you are using any other orchestrator (Azure Service Fabric, Mesos DC/OS, Kubernetes, etc.), you might need to add setup and metadata configuration settings like those in docker-compose.yml, but in the format required by the other orchestrator.
+If you are using any other orchestrator (Azure Service Fabric, Kubernetes, etc.), you might need to add setup and metadata configuration settings like those in docker-compose.yml, but in the format required by the other orchestrator.